 - Individuals accused of committing domestic assault and who have had a restraining order issued against them by a judge

-- Individuals who have received a dishonorable discharge from the United States Armed Forces
+- Individuals who received a dishonorable discharge from the United States Armed Forces

 - Individuals who are deemed fugitives from justice